Adjacent-view Transformers for Supervised Surround-view Depth Estimation: Experiments

 \subsection{Ablation Study}

-In this subsection, to verify the effects of different modules, we conduct ablation experiments on the nuScenes val set.

 \textbf{Effect of input}.
 The first two rows of the \autoref{tab:ablation_cvt} show the effect of different inputs.
 It yields better results to use surround-view images as input, compared to using random images.
 This is because surround-view images have overlapping regions which can stabilize gradients, resulting in improved performance.
 Specifically, the depth estimation results are consistent in the overlap regions between views, which provide additional information that can improve the accuracy of the model's predictions.
+Moreover, this overlapping information can also help the model to better handle changes in perspective, rotation, and scale.